What Is Two Way Integration (and How Can It Help You?)

 But imagine if you could integrate every app you use to do your job and feel completely confident that you only have to update one, once, to see the changes reflected everywhere.

 We’re sort of experts on this.
 We’re Visor, a project management tool that integrates with the tools your team is already using to bring all the data into one clear, cohesive place.
-We use 2-way syncing to keep that data fresh and active.
+We use two-way syncing to keep that data fresh and active.
 Try it out for free.

-What is 2-way syncing?
+What is two-way integration?

-Two-way and one-way Visor syncing options
+Two-way and one-way Visor integration options

 It’s such an intuitive and helpful option that it seems like a natural element to include along with any tech integrations.
 However, it’s actually fairly rare, even as it slowly begins to catch on in popularity across different apps.
-That’s because, from a technical perspective, 2-way syncing is very tricky to achieve!
+That’s because, from a technical perspective, two-way syncing is very tricky to achieve!

 Pushing data back and forth between two apps not only means that the engineering team who built the original integration has a deep understanding of how the code for each system works independently, they also need to know how to make those two unique backends work together.

-The engineers building a 2-way sync integration have to know what information belongs in each field, how each field is formatted, which fields can even be updated without impacting other fields, and much more.
+The engineers building a two-way sync integration have to know what information belongs in each field, how each field is formatted, which fields can even be updated without impacting other fields, and much more.
 It requires a lot of nuance and technical knowledge, and thus has a slower building process than creating a simple app integration without any syncing options.

 Jira data in Visor

-How can 2-way syncing help you?
+How can two-way integrations help you?

 The beautiful part of this is that it’s so helpful to someone using the tools that have it, but requires nearly zero additional effort.

-In Visor, all you have to do to achieve 2-way syncing is press a button.
+In Visor, all you have to do to achieve two-way syncing is press a button.
 You can sync data, which updates existing records, import new data between the two apps, or do both at once!

 Some tools even do this passively, but having a manual sync button makes it the user’s choice when and how they’d like to update, which helps you to avoid pushing errors or incomplete information.
 It’s nearly as effort-free, but helps you catch problems before they impact every record you have.

-Do you ever NOT need 2-way syncing?
+Do you ever NOT need two-way integration?

 Some situations where that might be the case could include using a tool like Visor as customer portal software, where you need the client to see the work move but don’t even want them in the same tool as your team uses for work.